 What are the transport links?
 How convenient are they?
 How expensive are they?

 I didn’t write this article to put you off what could be the best move you ever made.
 But do make sure that you know what you are getting into.
 Thinking this through will put your mind at ease and make your move so much more enjoyable.
+And once that you’re decided that you are ready to move, make sure to get expert help from professional movers so that you can make the moving process stress-free on your end.
+Contact multiple moving companies to compare their rates and services.

 Good luck with your move abroad!